-Please note the Aurora Gavel is not ready for travels yet, we are customizing a tag for it. but, if you see a gavel in our possession at the bottom of this page, read the rules and we will see you soon!
+Please note that Aurora Gavel is not ready for travel yet, we are customizing a tag for it. but, if you see a gavel in our possession at the bottom of this page, read the rules and we will see you soon!

 |Aurora Lodge A.F. & A.M.
 Traveling Gavel 16 Thorndike St · Fitchburg, MA.
 01420 http://www.aurora-lodge.com|